 This course is perfect for any programming beginner to become introduced to the powerful world of coding, and is a great fit for students with a clearly defined learning goal of using Python for web or software development.
 This course is included in our Data Science Certificate.
-There is no math or coding requirement necessary, but prior knowledge of HTML & CSS equivalent to our HTML & CSS workshop is required.

 Excellent class.
 By the end of the day, we understood how to scrape a website for information and send results by email, text, or saved to the local computer.
 Highly useful.